Skip to Content

 Print Your Own Luggage Tags if Possible

-Many cruise lines will send you luggage tags.
-Some send the actual tags and others you are required to download and print at home.
+Some cruise lines will send you luggage tags.
+Others require you to download and print your own at home.

 The last thing you want is to have to stand in another line when you get to the port!